Syncx

 • Lower your costs.
 The large companies in locums, and even healthcare staffing in general, keep growing.
 Many times, their goal of increasing profits contradicts with a healthcare organization’s goal of reducing costs.
 Smaller, diverse agencies are able to put service and quality before cost, and yet still come in at a lower price point.

 • Drive value.
-Healthcare organizations are more cost-conscious than ever.
 With a democratized model, locums pivots from being a “necessary evil” accepted as a sunken cost, to a value-added asset that can improve the bottom line.
 More individuals related to finance and management are now involved in locums conversations given the realization that democratized staffing positively impacts both patient care and facility revenue.

-• Be a bigger fish.
+• Find the right partnership.
 Smaller agencies appreciate your business more.
 And, as a client, you aren’t merely a small fish in a big pond waiting alongside thousands of other organizations to get your needs addressed.
 Instead, you are one of a select few who the agency prioritizes, resulting in better access and better service.

 Vendors and agency partners appreciate democratization as much as our clients.
 For them, it means direct access to clients or markets they otherwise would not be able to reach.